 The idea of the computer doing whatever it was instructed to do fascinated Bill and he spent many years learning software design and development.
 Over the past 30 years, he developed encryption/decryption algorithms, computer-generated graphics, private practice management software, and websites for individuals and small companies.
 Bill began working with Barry Duncan in 2010 and was contracted to design and develop the content management system for the Heart and Soul of Change Project’s website.
 In 2014, Bill produced the architecture and later oversaw the development of the Application Program Interface (API) for Better Outcomes Now.
 He also developed the first two versions of the Better Outcomes Now client-side application.
 Bill is currently designing the third version of Better Outcomes Now and integrating the Heart and Soul of Change, PCOMS, and Better Outcomes Now websites.

-Ms. Hernandez is the Chief Operating Officer of the Center for Family Services, a public behavioral health organization in West Palm Beach, Florida.
-Ms. Hernandez oversees the operations of the clinical programs and professional services provided to clients, their families, and the community.
+Ms. Hernandez is the former Chief Operating Officer of the Center for Family Services, a public behavioral health organization in West Palm Beach, Florida.
+Ms. Hernandez oversaw the operations of the clinical programs and professional services provided to clients, their families, and the community.
 She is a Licensed Mental Health Counselor, a Certified Trainer of the Partners for Change Outcome Management System (PCOMS), and a Qualified Supervisor in the State of Florida with over 20 years of experience working with individuals, children and families in community mental health settings, substance abuse organizations, and in private practice.
 She has extensive experience in supervision, directing programs, training, consultation, administration, and providing direct care.
 Ms. Hernandez is a steadfast voice for client privilege, an advocate of client directed and outcome driven work and a leader of accountability via PCOMS.
 She provides PCOMS training in Spanish and is responsible for the translation of Better Outcomes Now to Spanish and expanding BON to Spanish speaking countries.

 Dr. Sparks is a professor of family therapy in the Department of Human Development and Family Studies at the University of Rhode Island.
 She is also Editor of the journal, Ethical Human Psychology and Psychiatry.
 Her primary interests include teaching accountability via PCOMS, researching feedback and change in couple and family therapy, transforming systems of care to privilege client goals and promote social justice, and critical analysis of child psychotropic medication.
 Dr. Sparks co-authored the original “how to do PCOMS” with Dr. Duncan has been a vital part of the evolution of PCOMS.
 She is the co-author of numerous PCOMS publications, most recently, The Partners for Change Outcome Management System Manual.